What is a PPA? The Guide to Power Purchase Agreements

 Illustration showing renewable energy feed in tariff subsidies

 Thanks to the low cost of solar technology, solar is now one of the cheapest renewables available.
 That is what makes solar PPAs popular.
-Generally speaking, a template of a solar PPA is comparable to that of a wind PPA, except for their profile risk.
-A solar asset has a relatively lesser risk than a wind farm because a solar asset does not produce energy during the night time, for example.
+The template of a solar PPA is comparable to that of a wind PPA, except for their profile risk.
+A solar asset has a relatively lesser risk than a wind farm because a solar asset does not produce energy during the nighttime, for example.

 Why do we use PPAs in renewable energy projects?

-To promote renewable energy, governments initially provide financial incentives for investment such as subsidies (feed-in-tariffs, feed-in-premiums).
+To promote renewable energy, governments initially provided financial incentives for investment such as subsidies (feed-in-tariffs, feed-in-premiums).

 With improved technology, renewable assets have become cheaper to build.
-This leads to a surge in their development.
+This has led to a surge in their development.

-Because the market shift from subsidised projects to open markets has drastically affected renewable investors, they now need to find alternative securities to replace government subsidies.
+Because the market shift from subsidized projects to open markets has drastically affected renewable investors, they now need to find alternative securities to replace government subsidies.

 Feed-in tariff is ending: